 If You Have an Issue With Your Lease, Consider Reaching Out

 A full understanding of aircraft hangar lease agreements requires careful consideration of numerous factors.
 From lease terms and rent escalation to maintenance responsibilities and compliance with regulations, each aspect plays a critical role in putting together a smooth leasing experience.
-As a seasoned aviation attorney and former professional pilot and mechanic, Bill’s detail-oriented approach and deep understanding of the aviation industry make him an invaluable asset in this process.
+As a seasoned aviation attorney and former professional pilot and mechanic, as well as owner of two aircraft, Bill’s detail-oriented approach and understanding of the aviation industry make him a valuable asset in this process.

 RECENT POSTS